 Who can sign off the installation?

 The Competent Persons Scheme was introduced by the Department of Communities and Local Government (CLG) to enable Competent Persons to self-certify certain types of building work (including oil & heating).
 This means your installer can fit and certify the oil tank without prior approval from building control.
 For the installer this means:

 - In the majority of cases, you don’t have to use a local council or approved building inspector to check your work

 - Without the need for building control fees your customers benefit from lower prices

 - The installation must be signed off for it to comply with Local Authority Building Control

 What do I need to do with the LABC certificate?

 If you have your oil tank installed by a member of a Competent Person’s scheme such as APHC then they are able to self-certify their installations.
 In these circumstances the LABC certificate does not need to be presented to the local authority.
 As an official Supplier Member of the Association of Plumbing and Heating Contractors (APHC) we recommend this trade association for high standards of service and ease of installation.
 You can find an APHC approved installer on the APHC website.

 If your installer has not been involved with purchasing the tank then they might not be aware that Tuffa’s fire rated tank offers an alternative mode of compliance compared with fire barriers.
 This is because our fire rated system is an innovative and unique technology.
 If questioned you can make your installer aware of our products LABC Assured Status, or ask them to call us on 01889 567700 so we can explain the product’s compliance.

-Where the installation is not signed off by an installer under a Competent Persons scheme, the LABC certificate can be presented to the local authority to confirm compliance.
+Where the installation is not signed off by an installer under a Competent Persons scheme, the LABC certificate can be presented to the local authority to confirm compliance with the relevant building regulations and to arrange for a building inspector to sign off the tank installation.
+You can search for your local authority building control department or alternatively use a government-approved private building inspection company.

 What size heating oil tank do I need?